The merged-staircase property: a necessary and nearly sufficient condition for SGD learning of sparse functions on

 This definition covers many scenarios that occur in practice where the practitioner is allowed to tune the hyperparameters of the dynamics.
 While this choice leaves the question of tractability open, we note that the requirement that learnability must hold uniformly over all possible latent subspaces excludes many irregular scenarios.
 Furthermore, the next definition will require strong regularity on the hyperparameters, and our sufficiency results will hold for simple choices of hyperparameters.

-In order to introduce strong SGD-learnability, we will restrict the previous definition in three major ways: (1) we consider a fixed dimension $P$ and function $\cH = \{h_*\}$; (2) we consider the scaling\footnote{Extending our results to $\alpha>1$, and establishing how this relates to the `leap' in the staircase definition (i.e., how can one jump monomial degrees) is a natural future direction to this work.} of $\alpha = 1$; (3) we restrain the hyperparameters to be in either two regimes (i) small batch size $b = o(d)$ and step size $\eta = o(1)$ trained for $\Theta(1/\eta)$ steps (``continuous''); and (ii) large batch size $b = \Theta(d)$ and step size $\eta = \Theta(1)$ trained for a total number of $\Theta(1)$ steps (``discrete'').
+In order to introduce strong SGD-learnability, we will restrict the previous definition in three major ways: (1) we consider a fixed dimension $P$ and a fixed function $\cH = \{h_*\}$, which is still nontrivial to learn since we do not know the set $\cI \subseteq [d]$ such that $f_*(\bx) = h_*(\bx_{\cI})$; (2) we consider the scaling\footnote{Extending our results to $\alpha>1$, and establishing how this relates to the `leap' in the staircase definition (i.e., how can one jump monomial degrees) is a natural future direction to this work.} of $\alpha = 1$; (3) we restrain the hyperparameters to be in either of two regimes (i) small batch size $b = o(d)$ and step size $\eta = o(1)$ trained for $\Theta(1/\eta)$ steps (``continuous''); and (ii) large batch size $b = \Theta(d)$ and step size $\eta = \Theta(1)$ trained for a total number of $\Theta(1)$ steps (``discrete'').
 For the sake of presentation, we will only present the continuous regime in the main text and defer the presentation of the discrete regime to Appendix \ref{app:strong-discrete}.
 We will assume that the hyperparameters obey the following for some constant $K$ (independent of $d$): \begin{itemize}

 \item[$\rA 0.$] \textit{(Activation)} $\sigma:\R\to\R$ is three times differentiable with $\| \sigma^{(k)} \|_{\infty}\leq K$ for $k = 0 , \ldots , 3$.

 \item[${\rm A1.}$] \textit{(One-pass)} We have fresh samples at each steps, meaning $\{ ( \bx_{k_i} , y_{k_i} )\}_{k \geq 0, i \in [b]}$ are iid.
 Furthermore, the response variable is bounded $|y| \leq K$.